jpatel531/notifications_tutorial/Tutorial.md

 Now, for testing purposes we’ll trigger an event called `my_event` on a channel called `my_channel`.
 We'll give this event an arbitrary payload, such as `{message: 'hello world'}`.

-// How do we know what files we’re editing for each runtime? i.e. app.rb, app.py and notification.php

 ```ruby
 require 'pusher'